BillyDM/awesome-audio-dsp/README.md

 ### PRs will NOT be accepted if:
 * The linked resources have been "vibe coded" or have used generative AI substantially.
 * The linked resources are related to LLMs or some other form of generative AI technologies.
-(The `Machine Learning` category is for non-generative neural network technology like noise removal, circuit simulations, and guitar amp simulations.)
+(The `Non-Generative Machine Learning` category is for non-generative neural network technology like noise removal, circuit simulations, and guitar amp simulations.)
+Using LLMs or other generative AI technology to generate audio and/or transform audio to sound like another artist is unethical.
+(Though text-to-speech algorithms meant for accessibility purposes are acceptable as long as it can't be used to impersonate someone and the entire training data has been ethically sourced).
 * You are self-promoting your own materials, especially if you have a financial incentive to do so.
 These can still be accepted if you provide evidence that the materials have been useful to others and that others recommend your materials.

 ### PRs must satisfy the following conditions:
 * The linked resources must be genuinely useful to learn from.
 (Toy/hobby projects are allowed in `Open Source Plugins & Software` as long as the software is functional.)
 * Lists must be sorted in alphabetical order.